Alyutor language: Stress

 The final syllable of a word is never stressed.

 Syllable structure

 All Alyutor syllables begin with a single consonant.
 If the vowel is short, including a schwa, they may also close with a single consonant.
 Consonant clusters are not permitted in the word initial or word final positions.
-The schwa is used to brake disallowed clusters.
+The schwa is used to break up disallowed clusters.

 Examples are /ˈvi.tak/ 'to work', /ˈtil.mə.til/ 'eagle', /ˈʔitʔən/ 'parka'.

 Alyutor word boundaries always coincide with syllable boundaries.